OpenTechSchool/html-css-beginners/core/structure.md

 ## What's next?

-There are two other questions you might be asking, which we intend to answer:

-1. Right now I can basically write paragraphs and headers.
-What are some other HTML elements and how can I use them?
-How would I get a picture?

-2. Ok, so I have some content, but this looks utterly bland.
+You may be thinking at this stage that your HTML page looks pretty bland.
 How do I spice it up a little?

-Read on to answer these questions in the next section, [your first styled Hello World!](style.html).
+Read on to find out in the next section,
+[your first styled Hello World!](style.html).